eProsima/vulcanexus/docs/rst/microros_documentation/index.rst

 .. note::

-    For the full understanding of this build system approach please refer to the :ref:`Build System Components reference<tutorials_micro_build_system_components>`.
+    For the full understanding of this build system approach please refer to the :ref:`Build System Components reference<micro_build_system_components>`.